 A food scene, foodie culture, and the death of Old Portland

-On a rather chilly February morning, my girlfriend Elise and I got into an unreasonably long line to wait at one of the more popular doughnut establishments (not the pink one).
+On a rather chilly February morning, Elise and I got into an unreasonably long line to wait at one of the more popular doughnut establishments (not the pink one).
 Clearly, this is purely anecdotal in nature, but as I looked down the line and eavesdropped on many conversations, it was apparent that most of the people in the line were visitors, foodies browsing Instagram, and most likely not from Portland.
 Now, it was natural for me to think in the moment, “why are there so many people here?!”, especially since I was freezing my ass off, but then something dawned on me.
 I looked at Elise and said, “Ugh, I ruined Portland, didn’t I?”

 Oh, the Guilt